 SD Card Recording Issues

-If your microSD card isn’t recording or causing connection problems:
+If your microSD card isn’t recording or is causing connection problems:

 - Card Compatibility: Ensure you’re using a compatible microSD card, typically up to 128GB.
 Some users have reported issues with larger cards or specific brands.